SherBraeWala/Econ238-portfolio/README.md

 The University reports roughly 250 million gallons of domestic water a year and roughly 250 million gallons of sanitary flow a year.
-Those are largely the same water, measured on the way in and on the way out.
-Adding them into "half a billion gallons" would describe a quantity nobody used.

-The University also holds a permit allowing discharge of up to 45 million gallons a day of non-contact cooling water into the Genesee River.
-A ceiling on returning water is not a measure of drinking water consumed.
+Those are largely the same water, counted on the way in and again on the way out.
+Adding them together to get half a billion gallons would describe a quantity that no one ever used.
+The University also holds a permit allowing discharge of up to 45 million gallons a day of non-contact cooling water into the Genesee River — a ceiling on water being *returned*, not drinking water consumed.

-**Cooling design decides how much is truly consumed:**
+Water that is withdrawn, used, and returned is a fundamentally different thing from water that is evaporated and gone.
+Which one a facility does is determined by how it is cooled:

 | Cooling type | Water consumed | Electricity used |
 |---|---|---|
 | Evaporative | High | Lower |
 | Closed-loop / dry | Very low | Higher |

-*[YOUR PARAGRAPH — draw the trade explicitly: water and power are substitutes in cooling, so "uses less water" and "uses less electricity" are usually not the same facility.
-A reader who takes away only this section has still gained something real.]*
+There is no design that minimizes both.
+Water and electricity are substitutes in cooling, so a facility that solves its water problem has made its power problem worse, and vice versa.
+Anyone promising you a data center that is easy on both is selling something.

+This also means "how much water does it use?" is the wrong question.
+"How much does it consume, and what did it burn to consume less?" is the right one.

 ---